 An STD such as herpes, chlamydia, syphilis, or gonorrhea may cause changes in the tissue of the vagina or penis that make it easier for HIV to pass to you while you're having sex.

 From Mother to Child

-A mother infected with HIV can give her baby the virus before or during birth, or by breastfeeding.
+Mothers infected with HIV can give their baby the virus before or during birth, or by breastfeeding.
 This is one reason why pregnant women should get tested for HIV.

 It's possible if you had a blood transfusion or were given blood products before 1985.
 Since then, all blood in the United States and Western Europe gets tested for HIV.

 Some people have fewer copies of a gene that helps to fight HIV.
 We might someday have a test that can tell you if you're more likely to get HIV and develop AIDS, but there isn't one yet.